 In a small minority of cases, pre-medical offers are made to entice early settlement of the case.
 There are not necessarily reflective of the value of your case and therefore we do not advise acceptance of them.
 Each individual offer will be assessed on a case by case basis and upon receipt of any such offer, you will be provided with advice accordingly.

 What Does No Win No Fee Actually Mean?

 It’s simple.
 When you instruct one of our expert solicitors to make a claim on your behalf, it won’t cost you a penny.
 So in the unlikely event that we handle your case and your claim is unsuccessful, we won’t charge you a thing.
 When your claim is successful, we take our fees from the amount that you are awarded before we pay the compensation into your bank account, so you never have to deal with legal bills or any hidden costs.

 We limit the costs we can charge on your case under the terms of our Conditional Fee Agreement.
-This means that however much work we need to do to settle your claim we will never charge you more than 25% of the total compensation you are awarded.
+This means that however much work we need to do to settle your claim we will never charge you more than 35% + VAT (& ATE) of the personal injury part of your claim.
 The result is that you get the best possible service whilst retaining the majority of your compensation, without ever having to worry about finding the money to pay an unexpected hefty legal bill.

 In the event that you are not already insured with ATE (After the Event Legal Expense Insurance) then you will also need to purchase this to cover any costs that you need to pay to the other side.
 Purchasing ATE also means that you are insured if we do not win your claim, meaning that you won’t have to pay us a penny in the unlikely event that this happens.